bsandmann/blocktrust.CredentialWorkflow/Documents/closeout_report.md

 ## Key Learnings
 - Open standards proved essential.
 Rather than developing proprietary solutions, we integrated open standards like the DID Resolution spec, DID Registrar Spec, DID-Prism spec, W3C Verifiable Credntials, DIDComm v2, etc.
 - While the project is complete and achieved it stated technical goals, we are currently sceptical regarding the interessted of the community.
-Mainly because the SSI ecosystem around Prism/Identus hasn't grown as much as s we hoped for.
+Mainly because the SSI ecosystem around Prism/Identus hasn't grown as much as we hoped for.
 This project in particular relies on specific use cases people have.
-If these use cases are not known (or not actually existant in a small speciliazed community) the project development cannot be focused, it is potentiall prone to several issues.
+If these use cases are not known (or not actually existant in a small specialized community) the project development cannot be focused and can't address those needs.
+Trying to do everything cannot work.

 ## Next Steps